 ELIGIBILITY TO ADOPT

-2. Begin your adoption home study and submit form I-600A to CIS.
+- Begin your adoption homestudy and submit form I-600A to CIS.

-4. Once CIS has approved your adoption home study, you will receive your I-171H pre-approval notice.
+- Once CIS has approved your adoption homestudy, you will receive your I-171H pre-approval notice.

-6. Once you have accepted a match of a child, your dossier will be delivered to the attorney in Uganda who will add the child’s paperwork to your dossier and file with the court for your court date.
+- Once you have accepted a match of a child, you will be asked to travel to Uganda to meet your child face-to-face.
+You will be expected to remain in Uganda fostering your child for at least 2 weeks.
+At this time your dossier will be delivered to the attorney in Uganda to file for a court date.

-8. The ruling will come up to two weeks after your hearing.
+- The ruling will be issued anywhere from 2 weeks to 6 weeks after your hearing.
+(This varies by judge.)

 TRAVEL & ADOPTION

-You receive a referral of a child from A Helping Hand Adoption Agency.
-The referral will include a brief social history of the child, the current health and development of the child, and lab test results for malaria, syphilis, and HIV.
+You receive a referral of a child from Nightlight Christian Adoptions.
+The referral will include a brief social history of the child, the current health and development of the child, and lab test results for HIV.
 We highly recommend that you have this information reviewed by a doctor who specializes in international adoption before you make a decision.
 Once you decide to accept a referral, you will be considered “matched” with the child.
-Your dossier will then be sent to Uganda to the attorney.
+You will then travel to Uganda to meet your child and your dossier will then be given to the attorney in Uganda.
 The attorney will put together information on the child’s file and add this information to your dossier to file with the court.
-Once you receive a court date, you will then travel to Uganda.
-You are not required to remain in Uganda for the court ruling as this can take up to two weeks.
-The first trip can be only a few days.
-You will then travel to Uganda to attend the visa appointment for your child at the U.S. Embassy.
-Once the visa has been issued, you can return home with your child.
-The 2nd visit can be as little as two weeks.
-Families desiring to make one trip and remain in Uganda after the court hearing, can expect to be in Uganda for a minimum of 3 weeks.
-If the U.S. Embassy decides to investigate a case, it can take longer—up to 5 or 6 weeks or longer.
+Once you receive a court date, you will travel again to Uganda.
+You are not required to remain in Uganda for the court ruling as this can take several weeks.
+The first two trips will be about one week.
+After the court order is issued, the attorney will file your I-600 with the US Embassy and the orphanage will take your child for their via medical appointment.
+Once these things are approved, the US Embassy will invite you to travel for your child’s visa appointment.
+ON this last trip, you will bring your child home.
+This trip should be about 1 week as well.

-The in-country stay gives you time to visit your child daily at the orphanage and to begin the bonding process.
+The first two trips give you time to visit your child daily at the orphanage and to begin the bonding process.
 It is amazing to see how children change while their parents are there visiting with them.
 The bonding process is very important, and being in the country allows your child to transition from being in an orphanage to being with you, his new family.